headlines-toolkit/ht-categories-client/README.md

 # HT Categories Client

-A Dart client interface package for managing news categories within the Headlines Toolkit ecosystem.
+A Dart client interface package for managing news categories.
 This package defines the abstract client contract (`HtCategoriesClient`), data models (`Category`), and specific exceptions for category operations.

 It is designed to be implemented by concrete clients that interact with different data sources (e.g., APIs, local databases).